rnpgp/rnp/Developers Guide.md

 The following are a set of conventions and items that are relevant to contributors.

+# Contributing

+Pull Requests should be used for any non-trivial changes.
+This presents an opportunity for feedback and allows the CI tests to complete prior to merging.
+The `master` branch should generally always be in a buildable and functional state.

+Pull Requests should be:

+* Focused.
+Try not to include changes that are unrelated to the main purpose of the PR.
+* As small as possible.
+Sometimes large pull requests may be necessary for adding complex features, but generally they should be kept as small as possible to ensure a quick and thorough review process.
+* Related to a GH issue to which you are assigned.
+If there is none, file one (but search first!).
+This ensures there is no duplication of effort and allows for a discussion prior to beginning work.
+(This may not be necessary for PRs that are purely documentation updates)

 # Continuous Integration (Travis CI)

 Travis CI is used for continuously testing new commits and pull requests.